tc39/notes/meetings/2017-03/mar-23.md

 AWB/MPT: Are there any minor programming languages that have a leap-second API?

-MJ: The biggest problem you get into is internationalization.
+MAJ: The biggest problem you get into is internationalization.
 You have to consult a table to know whether that is valid.
 Usually if someone passes a leap-second timestamp, it just gets absorbed and rounded down to 59.

 ### Slide: JodaTime/NodaTime Types